 Six Phase I and Phase II clinical trials on Mangoral have been completed without any serious safety concerns.
 The product candidate is considered safe, and the studies have provided strong support for Mangoral as an effective liver specific non-gadolinium MRI imaging drug.
 Based on these results, Ascelia has decided to continue the clinical development and commercialization of Mangoral on its own and/or in collaboration with suitable partners.
 Ascelia has therefore established a development program for Mangoral, consisting of a pivotal Phase III efficacy study and two supportive studies (one special population study and one food effect study).

 The overall objective of the special populations hepatic study will be to assess the influence of hepatic impairment on the safety, pharmacokinetics and pharmacodynamics of Mangoral in patients with different degrees of hepatic impairment.
-The study is planned to include a subgroup of patients with known hepatocellular carcinoma (HCC) to explore potential label expansion of Mangoral into this indication.
-It will be a dose-escalation study of up to 50 patients performed in a few study sites.
+The open-label study will be performed on 24 healthy and hepatically impaired participants at the Texas Liver Institute, San Antonio, Texas.
+The results from this hepatic study can generate important data regarding potential use also in the patient population with impaired liver function.